Paul Verlaine: Early life

 Verlaine was born in 2 rue de la Haute-Pierre in Metz, Grand Est, to devout Catholics Nicolas-Auguste Verlaine (born in Bertrix, Belgium) and Élisa-Stéphanie Dehée.
 The couple were married for thirteen years, and Dehée miscarried thrice beforehand.
-They baptised their son Paul-Marie out of gratitude to the Virgin Mary for his survival.
+They baptised their son Paul Marie, with his middle name given out of gratitude to the Virgin Mary for his survival.
 He was their only biological child; however, he had an elder stepsister (his orphaned cousin) who was adopted in 1836, Élisa.

 He was educated at the Lycée Impérial Bonaparte (now the Lycée Condorcet) in Paris and then took up a post in the civil service.
 He spent part of his childhood in the Batignolles district of Paris, particularly at 10 rue Nollet, where he lived with his family.
 He began writing poetry at an early age, and was initially influenced by the Parnassien movement and its leader, Leconte de Lisle.
 Verlaine's first published poem was published in 1863 in La Revue du progrès, a publication founded by poet Louis-Xavier de Ricard.
 Verlaine was a frequenter of the salon of the Marquise de Ricard (Louis-Xavier de Ricard's mother) at 10 Boulevard des Batignolles and other social venues, where he rubbed shoulders with prominent artistic figures of the day: Anatole France, Emmanuel Chabrier, inventor-poet and humorist Charles Cros, the cynical anti-bourgeois idealist Villiers de l'Isle-Adam, Théodore de Banville, François Coppée, Jose-Maria de Heredia, Leconte de Lisle, Catulle Mendes and others.
 Verlaine's first published collection, Poèmes saturniens (1866), though adversely commented upon by Sainte-Beuve, established him as a poet of promise and originality.